StakeNode777/solana-node-manager/README.md

 All keys and server credentials are stored in encrypted form, preventing unauthorized access in rescue mode or after reboot.
 SNM is built in pure PHP with minimal dependencies to maximize transparency and security.

-The tool is shipped with pre-bundled vendor content to mitigate supply chain attacks.
+The tool is shipped with pre-bundled vendor content to mitigate supply-chain attacks.

 It also provides a secure interface for managing validator transfers via websites or applications, powered by SSH-based command exchange.